How to Keep Trading Records as a Discretionary Price Action Trader

 A simple example goes like this.

 For instance, your records show that after several Doji-like bars, it is better to abstain from trading.
-This is a valuable conclusion you can use to improve your trading rules.
+This is a valuable conclusion you can use to improve your trading plan.

-This common bias causes traders to over-estimate their trading skills.
-With real-time recording, you will come to terms with your ability to read price action in real-time.
+This common bias causes traders to overestimate their trading skills.
+With real-time recording, you will come to terms with your actual ability to read price action in real-time.
 You will not fall into the trap of looking at historical charts and thinking that you know how to find the perfect trade each time.
-(Anyone can do this.)

-Recording Discretion in Trading
+Recording Your Trading Discretion

 What does being a discretionary trader mean?

 - You bend your rules according to the intuition that you have developed (or are trying to develop).

-This fuzzy idea of discretionary trading has an obvious problem.
+But this vague idea of discretionary trading has an obvious problem.

 Label each trade as mechanical or discretionary before the end of the trade, before you know if the trade is a winner or loser.

-The Critical Difference: Ex-Ante versus Ex-Post Trading Records
+Ex-Ante versus Ex-Post Trading Records

 There is almost no chance of avoiding it when we look at historical charts.
-Learn technical analysis for one day and you can pick the best trading setup of the decade from a historical chart.
-It seems so easy.
+Learn technical analysis for one hour, and you can pick the best trading setup of the decade from a historical chart.
+It all looks deceptively easy.

 Let’s see why.